chiragmatkar/web_scrappers/santabanta/README.md

 This project contains santabanta spider in spiders/santa_spider.py that you can see by running:

 Examples:
+global-celebrities(f)
 scrapy crawl santabanta -a wallpapers=eva-green

+local-celebrities(m)
 scrapy crawl santabanta -a wallpapers=hrithik-roshan

+cars
+scrapy crawl santabanta -a wallpapers=mercedez-benz

+bikes
+scrapy crawl santabanta -a wallpapers=honda-bikes
+scrapy crawl santabanta -a wallpapers=aprilia

+default without arguments
 scrapy crawl santabanta (default wallpapers=kelly-brook)

 The naming convention for running sipder keyword arguments is small case first name and last name seperated by - (hrithik-roshan)